Natoman95/ZB-NG-Senior-Project/README.md

 * Pull Requests (Should have names identical to the Issue they're linked to, but with the issue number at the front): `{linked issue number}-{linked issue description}`

 #### Issue Tracking
+* Creating an issue
   * Give the issue a name that briefly describes the bug or feature
   * Assign the issue to the appropriate person
   * Label the issue appropriately
   * Add the issue to the goco-transit project
   * Add the issue to a sprint if applicable
   * If the issue needs to be completed in the current sprint, add it to that column on the project board
   * Move the issue to "In Progress" once you have begun work on it
+* Completing an issue
   * When you have finished work on the issue, create a pull request to merge the issue into master
   * Assign that pull request to the appropriate reviewer
   * Add the pull request to the goco-transit project
-* Add the issue to the current sprint
+  * Add the pull request to the current sprint
   * Wait for the pull request to be approved and merged
   * Close out the issue manually